CarletonComputerScienceSociety/website/content/blog/2022-2023/2022-06-05-ccss-summer-dev-projects-introduction.md

 team.
 I’m also one of the core developers on Veloren, an open source game similar to Minecraft.
 In the Rust communty, I run a monthly game dev meetup, and co-edit the monthly game dev newsletter.

+### Anjali Patel

+Hi!
+I'm Anjali, a 3rd-year Computer Science Honours student also pursuing a double minor in Criminology and Mathematics.
+I have a keen interest in Cyber Security and Web Development.
+Other than that, I am an extra curricular girl who is always engaged with academics, volunteering or learning new skill sets.
+Not to mention, I am a K-drama and K-pop addict XD!